puppetlabs-toy-chest/puppetlabs-netapp/README.markdown

 puppet device --verbose --user=root --deviceconfig /etc/puppet/device/ontap01.example.com.conf
 ```

-*Note*: As of yet the module does not have the capability to configure junction paths on the volumes or to enable the NFS server, so these steps must now be performed manually before the volume/qtree may be mounted.
+*Note*: As of yet the module does not have the capability to enable the NFS server, so this must now be performed manually before the volume/qtree may be mounted.

 <!--
 ### NetApp operations